dsprad99/ITCS-4230-Project2/README.md

 Win the race against other “Bits” to help save the system's security and stop the malware from spreading.
 Each race consists of 3 laps, and coming in first on the 3rd lap means you "Win" the race.

 ## How to Play (can also use arrow keys)
-Use the WASD keys or arrow keys to move:
 A/D: Turn Left/Right respectively, W/S, Accelerate Forward/Backward respectively.

 ## Helpful Tips